breadcat/blog.minskio.co.uk/content/quotes.md

 >They think your haircuts are un-American <!-- beatles interview -->

 >Things won't always be this good

+>This better not awaken anything in me <!-- Dean Pelton -->

 >This inhuman place makes human monsters <!-- The Shining -->